jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

     return pd.DataFrame.from_dict({'label': responses, 'text': json_objects})
 ```

-When sending a request to the deployed model, remember to specify the `Content-Type: application/json`.
+When sending a request to the deployed model, remember to specify  `Content-Type: application/json`.

 ## Proto

-If you use the protobuf library in your software, you may also want to use it for communication with your ML model.
-It is common to use protobuf for both input and output formats, so our example will show both.
+If you are using the protobuf library in your software, it may also be beneficial for communication with an ML model.
+It is common to use protobuf for both input and output formats and our example shows both.

-Let's assume that we have the following protobuf definition of the input data
+Assuming a protobuf definition for input data:

 ```
 syntax = "proto3";